ashley0143/poke/src/README.md

-# What does this files do?
+# What does this files do lol

-fetcher.js - the main fetcher code,fetches videos etc.
-lyrcis.js - fetches lyrics
+fetcher.js - the main fetcher code owo lyrcis.js - fetches lyrics